-If you’re feeling pain in your ankle, you should visit a podiatrist right away for an x-ray.
+If you’re feeling pain in your ankle, you should visit a podiatrist right away for assessment.
 A podiatrist can tell you what is causing your pain, if it’s a sprain or if it’s serious and requires medical attention.
 Waiting to see a doctor can cause you more problems in the long run; you could end up with a ruptured tendon or ligament that causes weakness, infection, and arthritis in your ankle.

 How Does an Ankle Sprain Occur?

 Ankle Sprains are the most common ankle injuries — in fact, most people will sprain their ankle at least once during their lifetime.
-But don’t worry: with the right gear and by doing a few simple exercises and stretches, you can lower the chances of spraining your ankle and keep active.
+But don’t worry; with the right gear and by doing a few simple exercises and stretches, you can lower the chances of spraining your ankle and keep active.

 What Are the Symptoms of a Sprained Ankle?